Westfall High School: Notable events

 On March 2, 1977, Gordon Massie, a teacher at the school received a letter from an anonymous person claiming to have known about secret affairs in which he participated in.
-This is believed to be the first occurrence of the Circleville Letters, a series of threatening letters that terrorised the nearby town of Circleville from the 1970s until the 1990s.
+This is believed to be the first occurrence of the Circleville Letters, a series of threatening letters that terrorized the nearby town of Circleville from the 1970s until the 1990s.